The Chicago School’s Community Internship Consortium

 Training Activities: Over the course of the year, Interns are expected to carry a caseload of approximately 10-15 clients, complete 4-6 psychological assessments, and have the opportunity to develop and run an outpatient therapy group.
 The purpose of these activities is to train interns to effectively serve the surrounding community by providing culturally competent interventions and wraparound services to clients.
 Interns are expected to consult with the multiple programs and multidisciplinary staff within Pillars.
 The purpose of this is to ensure that the most comprehensive and clinically appropriate services are provided to clients.
 Additionally, case management services are necessary in order to help connect clients with community-based resources and supports.
 The Intern works with children, adolescents, families and adults presenting with a broad range of serious emotional disturbance and mental health issues.

-Community Nurse Health Association: Pillars partners with Community Nurse Health Association (CNHA), a nonprofit, reduced-cost integrated care medical clinic for adults and children, to provide integrated primary and behavioral health care to the underserved and under- or uninsured individuals in the La Grange area.
+In 2018 Pillars partnered with Community Nurse Health Association (CNHA), a nonprofit, reduced-cost integrated care medical clinic for adults and children, to provide integrated primary and behavioral health care to the underserved and under- or uninsured individuals in the La Grange area.
+This location is referred to as the "23 Calendar Ave" site for Pillars interns.
 Responsibilities at this site may include individual, couples, group and family therapy delivered in a short-term, evidence-based treatment model, as well as consultation with medical professionals, case management, and outreach to medical patients and community members.
 Preference will be given to bilingual (Spanish) applicants as well as applicants who have experience providing treatment in a primary health care system.

 Lawrence Hall Youth Services